Airuxn/Airuxn/README.md

 Hi, I'm Michaël VH — I build AI products, robotics tools, and automation systems.

-Everything I know is self-taught — from tinkering with the early internet as a kid, to building CS 1.6 maps as a teenager, to running my own crypto project, ultimately leading me into a career switch to software & robotics engineer.
+Everything I know about engineering is self-taught — from tinkering with the early internet as a kid, to building CS 1.6 maps as a teenager, to running my own crypto project, ultimately leading me into a career switch to software & robotics engineer.

 Flipped careers in 2025: HVAC field tech → software & robotics engineer full-time.
 Turns out the curiosity for tech never left — I just changed the toolbox.